Kernel Settings Role

 detects that something was changed that requires a reboot to take

 effect, the role will reboot the managed host.
-If false
+If false, it

 is up to you to determine when to reboot the managed host.
 The role will